Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

     1. If the transaction version is 1, validation fails.
     2. If the transaction version is greater than 1, validation succeeds.
 2. If the `VM Version` is equal to 1:
-    1. Evaluate the `Script` with the given `Arguments` using [VM Version 1](#vm.md).
+    1. Evaluate the `Code` with the given `Arguments` using [VM Version 1](vm1.md).
-    2. If the script evaluates successfully, validation succeeds.
-If the script fails evaluation, validation fails.
+    2. If the code evaluates successfully, validation succeeds.
+If the code fails evaluation, validation fails.

 ### ValueSource